seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **Lady**
 How! my good name? or to report of you
-What I shall think is good?–The princess!
+What I shall think is good?--The princess!

 *Enter IMOGEN*